 Enter keyword research and SEO (search engine optimization).

 Getting started with keyword research and SEO

 While we’d love for everything we put online to rank #1 on Google and reach ALL.
 THE.
 PEOPLE. the reality is, search engine optimization takes time.
 If you’re looking for a quick fix, this isn’t the post for you.
-If you’re looking for helpful methods so that you can continue to build on keywords and write in a way that will better equip your site, your content and your digital channels to rank higher as you move through the process, stay here.
+If you’re looking for helpful methods so that you can continue to build on keywords and write in a way that will better equip your site, your content and your digital channels to rank higher as you move through the process, stay here or you can even learn local seo from Local Client Takeover.
 I have solid tips to get you started.

 First, set goals

 Define your why.
 Are you looking to boost revenue and drive sales?
 Do you want an increase in downloads or free trials offered on your site?
 Maybe you’re looking to increase the sentiment of your brand or reach a specific niche of people.
-Define why you want to work on better SEO.
+Define why you want to work on better SEO – check out RankUp SEO if you need services of SEO.
 More traffic, higher rankings or just to be “first” on Google are not goals; while they’re awesome, they don’t define a ‘why’.

 Start with a solid base and work your way up.
 I really like Mozlow’s Hierarchy of SEO Needs (see what they did there?) put out by Moz It’s a great visual and place to start if you’re new to building SEO.
 You want a solid foundation first and then you can work your way up to improve competitiveness overall.

 SEO is not a quick fix and keyword research to support this endeavor takes time.
 It’s a process.
 Be realistic with expectations.
 Things that will help: